-A: “Blood and Soil” are the two key components of any traditional culture.
+A: “Blood and Soil” are the two key components of any traditional culture, and the Southern Agrarians are an excellent example.
 Blood and soil are also the two primary requirements of a nation 1.

 Blood 2 refers to the people who make up that culture.
 It is the direct lineage; the DNA of the people who make up that group.
 It is not something that can be claimed by simply occupying a place.
 Blood is a broader form of family.
 It is the racial identity of a group of people, and it provides a strong bond among that group.